- About ARL

 Technical Point of Contact: Dr. Paul Baker, e-mail: email@example.com (919) 549-4202

-In order to achieve the kinds of breakthroughs described above, this Program focuses on research on extreme light, meaning the examination of light in the extreme limits, such as the shortest pulses attainable and the highest intensity fields attainable.
+In order to achieve the kinds of breakthroughs previously described, this program focuses on research on extreme light, meaning the examination of light in the extreme limits, such as the shortest pulses attainable and the highest intensity fields attainable.
 Advances in these areas require theoretical and experimental research.
 For example, ultrashort pulsed lasers have now achieved intensities of 1022 W/cm2.
 Future applications of these pulses may include high-harmonic generation, nanolithography, micromachining, particle beam acceleration and control, and light filaments.
 In the near future, even higher intensities are expected.
 Theoretical and experimental research efforts are needed to describe and understand how matter behaves under these conditions—from single particle motion and radiation reaction to the effects in materials—and how to generate these pulses and use them effectively.
-Pulses as short as 80 attoseconds have been produced, and the Program seeks ways to make them shorter and to understand both the physics and applications of this form of radiation.
+Pulses as short as 80 attoseconds have been produced; the program seeks ways to make them shorter and to understand both the physics and applications of this form of radiation.
 Another example of extreme light is light filaments, where light and plasmas interact to form a new kind of energy propagation.
-The physics of the interactions as well as many yet to be discovered issues need to be understood, such as how far can light filaments propagate and how much energy can they contain.
+The physics of the interactions as well as many yet to be discovered issues need to be understood; such as, how far can light filaments propagate and how much energy can they contain?
 Proposals for new areas of extreme light are also welcome.

 Technical Point of Contact: Dr. Richard Hammond, e-mail: firstname.lastname@example.org (919) 549-4313